Home

 Tambja morosa

-Natural history: Tambja morosa is a moderately common dorid in moderately exposed to highly exposed rocky habitats, particularly shaded cliffs.
-Rarely it may be found in Halimeda kanaloana beds.
+Natural history: Tambja morosa is a common dorid in moderately exposed to highly exposed rocky habitats, particularly shaded cliffs.
+Rarely, it may be found in Halimeda kanaloana beds.
 It occurs from about 3-36 m (10-120 ft).
-It feeds on a blue bryozoan.
+It lays an orange egg mass and feeds on a blue bryozoan.
+(Note 2)

-Distribution: Big Island, Maui, Lanai and Oahu: widely distributed in the Indo-Pacific.
+Distribution: Big Island, Maui, Lanai, Oahu and Kauai: widely distributed in the Indo-Pacific.

 Taxonomic notes: It was first recorded in Hawaii at Puako, Big Island by Scott Johnson on May 19, 1978.
 It is referred to as the "gloomy nudibranch" in Hoover, 1998 & 2006.